shiv248/LangGraphPy-x-ReactJS/README.md

 # LangGraph Python Backend w/ React TypeScript Frontend

 ## 🤓 TLDR
-_LangGraph_ backend using FastAPI and websockets to communicate with _React_ showing model generating responses and streaming, made easy as a template.
+_LangGraph_ backend using FastAPI and WebSockets to communicate with _React_ showing model generating responses and streaming, made easy as a template.
 Run via `pip install -r requirements.txt` then `./start-local.sh --backend`.
 Check out more info below!